 Doolin, Ireland is a quintessential Irish coastal town with quaint shops, classic pubs and epic scenery.
-Ideally situated near top attractions – like the Cliffs of Moher and Aran Islands – Doolin is one of the absolute best destinations on the Irish West Coast.
-We have rounded up the top things to do in Doolin, Ireland so that you can plan your perfect trip!
+We have rounded up the top things to do in Doolin – like the Cliffs of Moher and Aran Islands – so that you can plan your perfect trip.

-Save, Pin or Bookmark our Doolin Travel Guide to plan your trip to Ireland!
+Save, Pin or Bookmark our Doolin Travel Guide for your vacation to Ireland!

 10 Best Things To Do in Doolin, Ireland

-It’s time to dive into our list of the Best Doolin Things To Do!
-We include absolutely everything you need to know about planning your trip – plus a helpful Doolin map.
+Let’s dive straight into our list of the Best Doolin Things To Do!
+We include absolutely everything you need to know about planning your trip – plus a helpful Doolin map at the end.

-#1 Trek the Doolin Cliff Walk to Cliffs of Moher
+#1 Hike From Doolin to Cliffs of Moher

 Doolin to Cliffs of Moher Walk Details